codesharedot/dex-price/README.md

-# libra-credit price
+# all-sports price

-Gets the libra-credit price with Python (from JSON).
+Gets the all-sports price with Python (from JSON).

 https://pythonbasics.org